WEEK 7 – Ensure life balance to reduce anxiety and stress

 How do you spend your time?
 Are you a workaholic?
 Or do you perhaps spend excessive amounts of time alone, isolated or focused one thing?
 Stress and anxiety can naturally build up if we don’t have balance in our lives.
 Let’s look at why.

 As human beings, we need balance across our in order to maintain health and well-being.
-It’s something that we generally admit to knowing, and yet how often do we put that
+It’s something that we generally admit to knowing, and yet how often do we put that knowing into action by ensuring that we get it.

 Think about this question from moment…where do you place your attention over the course of a week?
 What gets your time?
 If you were to draw it as proportionate circles on a piece of paper that represents your life, would there be any surprises?
 What are the areas that you would long to spend more time or give more attention?
 Should any other circles be smaller and others be larger?